DabasishDasJoy/code-crate-client/README.md

 - [x] Routing by react rouder dom
 - [x] For design used tailwind and daisy ui component library
 - [x] React-form-hook to control form data.
-- [x] Different packages used to built the website.
+- [x] Different packages used to built the website like react-to-pdf to download pdf.
 - [x] Built API for fetching data and display dynamically.
   - [x] Used express js for building API
   - [x] Nodemon to run the server